eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 ## Overview

 CUDA Graphs provide a way to define and optimize sequences of CUDA operations, improving performance by reducing launch overhead and enabling better scheduling.
-However, they present unique challenges for instrumentation tools:

-1. Kernels can be launched directly or captured into a graph for later execution
-2. The same graph can be executed multiple times with different inputs
-3. Multiple kernels in a graph can execute concurrently
+However, they present unique challenges for instrumentation tools: kernels can be launched directly or captured into a graph for later execution, the same graph can be executed multiple times with different inputs, and multiple kernels in a graph can execute concurrently.

-The `instr_count_cuda_graph` tool addresses these challenges by:
-1. Supporting both direct kernel launches and graph-based launches
-2. Tracking per-kernel instruction counts even for concurrent execution
-3. Synchronizing results after graph execution
-4. Handling both manual graph construction and stream capture
+The `instr_count_cuda_graph` tool addresses these challenges by supporting both direct kernel launches and graph-based launches, tracking per-kernel instruction counts even for concurrent execution, synchronizing results after graph execution, and handling both manual graph construction and stream capture.

 ## Code Structure

-The tool consists of two main components:

-- `instr_count_cuda_graph.cu` – Host-side code that:
-  - Maps CUDA functions to instruction counters
-  - Handles different types of kernel launches
-  - Processes CUDA Graph API calls
-  - Reports per-kernel instruction counts
+- `instr_count_cuda_graph.cu` – Host-side code that maps CUDA functions to instruction counters, handles different types of kernel launches, processes CUDA Graph API calls, and reports per-kernel instruction counts

-- `inject_funcs.cu` – Device-side code that:
-  - Executes on the GPU for each instruction
-  - Updates per-kernel counters atomically
+- `inject_funcs.cu` – Device-side code that executes on the GPU for each instruction and updates per-kernel counters atomically

 ## CUDA Graphs Overview

-Before diving into the implementation, let's understand the three main ways kernels can be launched with CUDA Graphs:

-1. **Standard kernel launch**: The traditional `cudaLaunchKernel` or `cuLaunchKernel` approach
-2. **Stream capture**: Capturing a sequence of operations executed on a stream into a graph
-3. **Manual graph construction**: Building a graph by explicitly adding kernel nodes
+Before diving into the implementation, understand the three main ways kernels can be launched with CUDA Graphs: standard kernel launch (the traditional `cudaLaunchKernel` or `cuLaunchKernel` approach), stream capture (capturing a sequence of operations executed on a stream into a graph), and manual graph construction (building a graph by explicitly adding kernel nodes).
 A complete instrumentation tool must handle all three scenarios.

 ## How It Works: Host Side (instr_count_cuda_graph.cu)